 A single-stage furnace produces a lot of heat during a heating cycle.
 Each cycle lasts 10 to 15 minutes and should cycle two or three times each hour.
 As previously mentioned, a two-stage furnace has longer heating cycles and produces less heat at a time.
 However, what this means is a more constant flow of warm air coming from your vents, keeping your home at a more consistent temperature.

 Schmitt Refrigeration, Heating & Air is the go-to HVAC provider for people around Evansville who want dependability and expertise.
-Our technicians provide residential heating and air conditioning installation, repair, and maintenance.
+Our technicians provide residential heating and air conditioning installation, AC repair, and AC maintenance.
 We also provide commercial HVAC and refrigeration services.
 Call to schedule your consultation with one of our installers and discuss whether a two-stage furnace makes sense for your home.